pyrkamarcin/CommonDataLayer/docs/stability.md

 - Query Raw ⛔

 ### Command Service Postgres ✅
-Command Service uses unified generic consumer and publisher wiht CDL_IM as a message format.
+Command Service uses unified generic consumer and publisher with CDL_IM as a message format.

 ### GraphQL and Management Panel ⛔
 Whole graphQL API is unstable